reflectoring/reflectoring.github.io/content/blog/2024/2024-06-05-aws-s3-presigned-urls.md

 We discussed the benefits and use cases of using Presigned URLs, such as handling large file downloads and user-generated content uploads.
 We walked through the necessary configurations and developed a service class that generates Presigned URLs for uploading and downloading objects to/from an S3 bucket.

+Throughout the article, we've discussed various security considerations and best practices to strengthen our architecture's security and mitigate risks, such as keeping the validity of the Presigned URL short, securing the controller API endpoints that generate Presigned URLs, and following the least privilege principle when defining the IAM policy and CORS configuration.

-We also covered the required IAM permissions and tested our implementation using LocalStack and Testcontainers to ensure the functionality works as expected.
+We also tested our implementation using LocalStack and Testcontainers to ensure the developed functionality works as expected.

 The source code demonstrated throughout this article is available on <a href="https://github.com/thombergs/code-examples/tree/master/aws/spring-cloud-aws-s3" target="_blank">Github</a>.
 I would highly encourage you to explore the codebase and set it up locally.